-We thank the nearly 800,000 volunteers that have led and participated in cleanups throughout the years.
+We thank more than 937,000 volunteers that have led and participated in cleanups throughout the years, cleaning 44,262 km of freshwater and marine shores in Canada.
 We couldn’t do this without you.

 In 1994, employees and volunteers at the Vancouver Aquarium decided to clean up a beach in Stanley Park to protect the city’s shorelines.
 From that first cleanup, the program expanded across British Columbia and by 1997, 400 volunteers were participating in the Great BC Beach Cleanup at 20 sites.

 The Great Canadian Shoreline Cleanup became a national conservation initiative in 2002 and cleanups started appearing in every province and territory.
 By 2003, more than 20,000 volunteers were taking part.
 Public support grew as Canadians became more aware of the harmful effects of shoreline litter on ecosystems, wildlife and people.
 In 2010, the Vancouver Aquarium began delivering the program with WWF-Canada, a strong partnership that continues today.